Disneyland Paris Pride: Events

-2019 - Magical Pride: Celebrating Diversity
+2019 - Magical Pride

 The inaugural party was held at the Walt Disney Studios Park on June 1, 2019 from 8:00 PM to 2:00 AM.
 The private party included access to select attractions, Disney Character Meet and Greets, a "Magical March of Diversity Parade", DJs, live music performances with "Karaoke Theatre Experiences", as well as themed photo locations.
 Entertainment included Years & Years lead singer Olly Alexander, Boy George, and acts with significant LGBTQ fanbase like Corine and Sindykatz.

-2020 - Disneyland Paris Pride: A Magical Celebration of Diversity
+2020 onwards - Disneyland Paris Pride

 The 2020 party was to be held at Disneyland Park on June 6, 2020 from 8:00 PM to 2:00 AM.
 This would have marked the first time a Disney-sponsored Pride celebration would have been held inside a Castle park.
 The event would have featured live performances, dance parties, a Disney lip-sync-along, the return of the "Magical March of Diversity Parade", Disney Character Meet and Greets, access to selected attractions, and many more.
-However, due to the COVID-19 pandemic, it was officially announced that Disneyland Paris Pride II had been canceled, with Disneyland Paris Pride II taking place 12 June 2021.
+However, due to the COVID-19 pandemic, the 2020 Disneyland Paris Pride event was cancelled, with the next event taking place in June 2021.

+The 2022 Disneyland Paris Pride event took place on 11 June 2022.
+The June 2023 event featured performances by Calum Scott and Jenifer The 2024 event held on 29 June included a festive parade float with Mickey, Minnie other Disney characters dressed up in Pride colours.
+For the first time, 2024 Pride was not a separately ticketed event, but rather part of general admission.